jonathan-armstrong-303/vagrant-greenplum-6.1.4-install/README.md

 ## OPTIONAL: Reset sshd parameters

 You may wish to restore sshd parameters to be a bit more security conscious.
-Needless to say, this configuration is anything but hardened for a security environment (found in the [reset_sshd_params.sh] script in this repository):
+Needless to say, this configuration is anything but hardened for a security environment (found in the *reset_sshd_params.sh* script in this repository).
+Run the following on each of the four nodes:

     sudo su -